Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 The manager reflects the state of your notes directory in a tree-structure display.
 All (non-hidden) files in your notes directory are shown as notes, and all sub-directory are notebooks.
-Sub-directories inside notebooks are ignored as it does not make sense to have notebooks within notebooks.
+Sub-directories inside notebooks are ignored because it doesn't make sense to have notebooks within notebooks.
 Note that notebooks are (arbitrarily) always displayed after notes.

 Double clicking on a note will open the note in *both* the editor and preview.
 Right-clicking on a note or notebook will show an action menu for the particular item.
-Some of the actions shown include the ability to renaming and removing a note or notebook.
+Some of the actions shown include the ability to rename or remove the item.

 ###The Editor